Paul Noonan: Bell X1

 Releasing seven studio albums (three of them chart-toppers) and two live compilations over a twenty-year career, Bell X1 is regarded as one of the most successful Irish rock acts of all time and national treasures in their native Ireland.
 The group is also credited with releasing some of the most enduring rock singles on the Irish airwaves, such as "The Great Defector", "Rocky Took a Lover", "Flame", "Eve, the Apple of My Eye" and "Alphabet Soup".

 His role as principal songwriter in the band has seen his lyrical style come up as a talking point occasionally, especially in reference to his use of aphorisms, puns and colloquialisms.

-Noonan has stated that while a competent drummer, he feels he is less proficient at the other instruments he is more closely associated with his work with Bell X1, such as guitar and piano.
+Noonan has stated that while a competent drummer, he feels he is less proficient at the other instruments he is more closely associated with in his work with Bell X1, such as guitar and piano.
 In recent years, he has fulfilled drumming duties for the band both in the studio and occasionally live as well.
 The renowned Irish rock drummer Paul "Binzer" Brennan (The Frames, The Waterboys, Concerto For Constantine) has said: "One of my favourite drummers is Paul Noonan, the singer from Bell X1.
 He doesn’t approach songs from a drummer’s point of view."